CenterForOpenScience/Employee-Manual/index.md

 Staff must receive manager approval for PTO and indicate the time off on their COS calendar.
 When scheduling PTO, staff must “invite” their their manager to the event; if the manager accepts the invitation, this indicates the PTO is approved.
 If the invitation is declined, the PTO has been declined.

-All staff who cannot work due to an illness or emergency should notify the Human Resources Specialist and their team lead.
+All staff who cannot work due to an illness or emergency should notify Human Resources and their team lead.
 Any absence due to an illness for more than 3 consecutive days will require a note from a doctor providing justification for not being in the office.
 Failure to provide this will be considered a voluntary separation from COS.
 Any absence for two (2) consecutive days without proper notification will be considered a voluntary separation from COS.

 Hourly Time Tracking
 --------------------